 Why is the Census Important?

-Data from each decennial census affects how federal and state funding (more than $400 billion a year!) is spent in your neighborhood.
+Data from each decennial census affects how federal and state funding (more than $600 billion a year!) is spent in your neighborhood.
 This money is spent on public health, transportation, education, community development and much more.
 Additionally, the census is mandated by the Constitution to be used in apportioning seats in the US House of Representatives.
 It is also used to redistrict state legislatures and school district assignment areas.
-Making sure that you spend just ten minutes filling out the census ensures that your community will get its fair share of federal and state funding.
+Making sure that you spend just ten minutes filling out the census form ensures that your community will get its fair share of federal and state funding.
 And remember, the US Census Bureau protects all the information that you share in the census questionnaire; your name, address, etc., will never be shared or used against you by any government agency or court.
-Please make sure to read What Arab Americans and Chaldeans Need to Know about the Census (PDF).
+Please make sure to read What Arab Americans and Chaldeans Need

 What is the ACS?